 A February 2011 Reuters exposé on Ros-Lehtinen reported: "A Cuban-American, Ros-Lehtinen has called former Cuban President Fidel Castro a 'dinosaur' and Venezuelan President Hugo Chavez a 'thugocrat.'
 Sometimes she gets as good as she gives; Castro calls her 'the ferocious she-wolf' and Chavez has dubbed her an 'outlaw.'
 Her critics pillory Ros-Lehtinen as a right-wing extremist.
 Her outspokenness surely irks the Obama administration as it conducts global diplomacy, trying to reset relations with Russia, expand trade with China, relax U.S. policy on Cuba and get Egypt's government to do the right thing.
 But her admirers find Ros-Lehtinen a breath of fresh air.
-'In a city where compromise and nuance is often the order of the day, it's refreshing to have someone who will speak their mind, and who will do it based on a set of values that are very American and very honorable,' said Helle Dale, senior fellow for public diplomacy" at the rightwing Heritage Foundation.
+'In a city where compromise and nuance is often the order of the day, it's refreshing to have someone who will speak their mind, and who will do it based on a set of values that are very American and very honorable,' said Helle Dale, senior fellow for public diplomacy at the Heritage Foundation."

 Ros-Lehtinenhas proved to be one of the House's more diehard "pro-Israel" hawks.
 Wrote Ian Williams in a 2011 article for Foreign Policy in Focus: "Ros-Lehtinen actually takes positions that are often worse than those of the Israeli government.
 One of her donors is Irving Moskowitz, the gambling magnate who finances settlements in East Jerusalem, and she has called for the United States to defund the UN's Palestinian refugee agency, which successive Israeli governments have appreciated because, in effect, it has shifted much of the financial burden in the Occupied Territories to the international community."